caesarvan/Hello-World/README.md

 # Hello-World
-This is first lab version for tesing the function of Github
+This is the first lab version for tesing the function of Github